 - Should you capitalise now while tax rates are low?

-The date, though is vital for your action to make disposals and create a Capital Gain.
+The date, though, is vital for your action to require disposals and create a Capital Gain.

 HBG Advisory experienced in producing Members’ Voluntary Liquidations for companies throughout the UK, and Overseas UK owned companies.

 We provide our first meeting free of charge.
 Allowing you to review all options so a consider decision may be made.